Speak with a safari expert

 Friday, 24 August 2018

 Chimpanzees live in western and central African primary and secondary woodlands and forests, farmland and fallow oil palm plantations.
-They are the smallest of the great apes and our closest living relative.
+They are among the smallest of the great apes and, alongside bonobos, our closest living relatives, sharing approximately 98–99% of our DNA.

 Like humans, chimpanzees are omnivorous.
 They are opportunistic feeders, with fruit forming half of the diet, supplemented by leaves, stems, seeds, flowers, bark, pith, honey, mushrooms, resin, eggs, and animal prey such as insects and medium-sized mammals.
 They are the most carnivorous of the great apes (other than humans) and are known to form hunting parties to track down and catch species such as colobus monkeys.